-The Tarpon Springs Cultural Center hosts a variety of cultural activities, including art and sculpture exhibits, live performances and films on a year-round basis.
+The Tarpon Springs Cultural Center hosts a variety of cultural activities on a year-round basis, including exhibits, live performances, and films.
+The Center for Gulf Coast Folklife Gallery offers both locally curated and traveling exhibitions that interpret state and regional folk culture.
 The Gift Shop has a wide variety of local arts and crafts, books, ceramics, jewelry and toys.

-Open Monday through Friday 10 am to 4 pm.
+Hours and Admission: The Cultural Center is open Monday through Friday, 10 am to 4 pm, as well as one hour prior to performances held it the theater.
 Admission is free to exhibits.
-Reserved seating tickets for performances in the theater are available from the box office or online.
+Reserved seating tickets for performances in the theater are available from the Ticket Office or ONLINE.
 Call 727-942-5605 for more information.